 The Triple Marker Test does not require any special preparation.
 You can have your normal diet prior to the test and carry on your regular activities prior to the test.

 The Triple Marker Test is similar to the normal blood test.
 The technician will put a tightening device around your arm to make the vein easily accessible.
 Then the technician will clean the skin with a disinfectant liquid.
 A needle is then inserted in the vein to draw the blood.
 The blood is sent to the laboratory to carry on the test.

 What are the risks involved?

 AFP – It is a protein produced by the fetus.
-The high level of protein indicate the defects in neural tube or abdomen of fetus.
+The high level of the protein indicates the defects in the neural tube or abdomen of the fetus.

-Estirol – It is an estrogen which comes from both the placenta and fetus.
-The baby will be at high risk of Down Syndrome if the estirol level is low.
+Estriol – It is an estrogen that comes from both the placenta and fetus.
+The baby will be at high risk of Down Syndrome if the estriol level is low.